qgreenland-workshop-2023-researcher/qgreenland-workshop-2023-researcher.github.io/content/prerequisites/dataset-selection.md

 # Dataset selection guidelines

 When selecting a dataset for this workshop, please consider the following guidelines.
-It is OK if you cannot tick all these boxes.
+It is OK if you can not tick all these boxes.

 ::: {.callout-note}
 Please keep in mind that while we are [interested in